Ride the Teal Wave

 Paddling for a Cure in Bellingham Bay

-Save the date!
-We’ll Ride the Teal Wave again Sunday, Sept.
-3, 2023.
+We Ride the Teal Wave again Saturday, Sept.
+6, 2025.
 Bring your own or rent a kayak, standup paddleboard, canoe—any nonmotorized watercraft—and join us for a fun paddle to raise awareness and research funding for low-grade serous ovarian cancer.

 Schedule

-3-5 pm: Grab a drink and a snack and win door prizes at Skylark’s Hidden Cafe.
+5-7 pm: Grab a drink and a snack and win door prizes at Skylark’s Hidden Cafe.
+Enjoy music from the J.P.
+Falcon Band.

 When we started planning the inaugural Paddle for a Cure on Bellingham Bay in 2022, to raise awareness and research funding for low-grade ovarian cancer, I reached out to all the low-graders I knew of in the region.
 One of them was Jill Scott, who happened to live just a county away from Bellingham and also was receiving treatment at the Seattle Cancer Care Alliance.
 Unfortunately, Jill had ongoing complications following her surgery and was unable to participate.
 She promised to “share the hell out of it” anyway.